-Moreover, while it seemed that there should be a greater role for DNA than simply as "assembly language programming", it was also clear that the "genes" of eukaryotic organisms (having cells with a nucleus as opposed to prokaryotic organisms with non-nuclear cells) account for only a small portion of the total DNA.
+Moreover, it was also clear that the "genes" of eukaryotic organisms (having cells with a nucleus as opposed to prokaryotic organisms with non-nuclear cells) account for only a small portion of the total DNA.
 For example, earlier estimates were that only ~1.5% of the 3.2 Giga base-pairs of amino acids in human DNA codes for proteins (less now, given the lower estimates of today's total gene counts!), and yet most DNA is transcribed to RNA!
-Furthermore, (Mattick J.S.
-Mattick, "The hidden genetic program of complex organisms", Scientific American, pp60-67 Oct.
-2004.
-See also http://imbuq.edu.au/groups/mattick) points out that there is a poor relation between an organism's complexity and the number of protein-coding genes, but there is a more consistent relation between an organism's complexity and the amount of npcDNA.
-His description of the Cambrian period bio-complexity explosion (~1 Gy ago), and the rest of his analysis provide a substantial basis for going beyond the "central dogma of biology", that DNA only codes for genes and or their direct regulation.
+Furthermore, (Mattick [23]) points out that there is a poor relation between an organism's complexity and the number of protein-coding genes, but there is a more consistent relation between an organism's complexity and the amount of npcDNA.
+His description of the Cambrian period biocomplexity explosion (~1 Gy ago), and the rest of his analysis provide a substantial basis for going beyond the "central dogma of biology", that DNA only codes for genes and or their direct regulation.
 Highly complex architecture argues for the need or advantage and power of precise plans and "drawings" that are highly specific, either in the case of human buildings or biological systems.

 The past expression "junk DNA" had perhaps conveyed the message that much of the DNA may simply be a wasteland of leftover code from past or modified needs, code resulting from replication errors, or code that served as a buffer to protect against certain types of error.
 While some of the npcDNA may have arisen by such mechanisms, the impression that much of it is "junk" could possibly be one of the great misnomers of scientific history.
 Furthermore, perhaps genes are merely the simplest and lowest level of coding on the DNA, just a starting point for much more powerful functionality and abstractions to be discovered.

-Changes in DNA or its expression can occur through mutation, crossover of genes (diploid cells and sexual reproduction). and epigenetically (including cell differentiation).
-Epigenetic changes affect which sections of DNA occur through changes in the availability or in the "locking up" of sections of chromatin, the structures comprised of disk-like histones around which DNA sections are coiled.
-Methylation of sites, for example, either mask or reveals DNA code for use in the cell.
-More recently, researchers are focusing on non-protein-coding RNA and micro-RNA.
+Changes in DNA or its expression can occur through mutation, crossover of genes (diploid cells and sexual epigenetically (including reproduction). and differentiation).
+Epigenetic changes affect which sections of DNA are expressed by changes in the availability or in the "locking up" of sections of chromatin, the structures comprised of disk-like histones around which DNA sections are coiled.
+More recently, researchers are focusing on nonprotein-coding RNA and micro-RNA.
 The latter consists of segments of RNA that can perhaps be as short as 15 to 35 base pairs, and are thought to play a role in regulating gene expression.
 The work of Kim, Krichevsky et.al.
-J. Kim, A. Krichevsky, Y. Grad, G.D.
-Hayes, K. Kosik, G.M.
-Church, G. Ruvkun, "Identification of many microRNAs that copurify with polyribosomes in mammalian neurons" PNAS vol 101 no 1, 06Jan04, pp360-365. focuses on the role of micro-RNA on neuron-related genetics, and shows that micro-RNA can play a gene-regulatory role by influencing spliceosome decision points.
+[27] focuses on the role of micro-RNA on neuron-related genetics, and shows that micro-RNA can play a gene-regulatory role by influencing spliceosome decision points.